sagemath/trac_to_gh/Issue 3886.md

 # Issue 3886: Plotting of digraphs is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3886

 Original creator: saliola